The joys of grand-littles!

 It was the dark ages of the early 90’s.
 The fun “Big Hair Days” of the 80’s had come to an unceremonious demise and “grunge bands” were all the rage.

 Walking into a Babies ‘R’ Us one cold and quiet morning I was greeted by the sole front register clerk.
 I can still remember the conversation as if it were yesterday.

 As I walked into the slightly disorganized but kid-friendly store, the teenaged clerk greeted me indifferently, like only someone who works for minimum wage around screaming minions all day possibly could.
 I walked over to his register and waited for the reprobate to acknowledge my existence.

-Is there anything I can help you find?” he repeated.
+Is there anything I can help you find?” he repeated, clearly annoyed at being bothered.
 How many times he had repeated himself, I couldn’t tell you, but the impatient hooligan was definitely starting to sound more than a bit annoyed at the sudden inconvenience of having to actually do HIS JOB.
 Go figure.